stolostron/rhacm-docs/_pages/vale_overview.md

 ## Using Vale with Visual Studio Code

 After installing Vale on macOS, install the latest version of the `Vale VSCode` extension to enable real time Vale checks in Visual Studio Code.

+## Troubleshooting

+If you receive an error after running `vale sync`, check if the `.vale` folder was downloaded correctly to your home folder.
+If the folder is missing, download it from a team member and manually add it to your home folder.